splunk/public-o11y-docs/gdi/opentelemetry/components/elasticsearch-receiver.rst

   * See Elasticsearch's :new-page:`Cluster APIs Node specification <https://www.elastic.co/guide/en/elasticsearch/reference/7.9/cluster.html#cluster-nodes>` for allowed filters.

-  * If empty, then the receiver doesn't scrap any node-level metrics, and only metrics related to the cluster's health are scraped at the cluster level.
+  * If empty, then the receiver doesn't scrape any node-level metrics, and only metrics related to the cluster's health are scraped at the cluster level.

 * ``skip_cluster_metrics``. ``false`` by default.
 If ``true``, cluster-level metrics are not scraped.